rwos/website/src/blog/german-programming-apprenticeship-review.md

 only very recently, in 1997.

 Now, let's get to the name of the profession I'm currently being educated for:
-"Fachinformatiker für Anwendungsentwicklung".
+"Fachinformatiker f&uuml;r Anwendungsentwicklung".
 That's hard to translate, because it makes no sense whatsoever.
 I'll try and start at the easy parts:

-"für Anwendungsentwicklung" means "for application development" - fair enough.
+"f&uuml;r Anwendungsentwicklung" means "for application development" - fair enough.
 "Fachinformatiker" is harder to translate - "Informatiker" is German for "computer scientist".
 Of course, it doesn't make any sense to call non-academics "scientists" - so they pre-fixed it with "Fach", which means